Brian Keating: Personal life

 Keating was born on September 9, 1971, the son of the mathematician James Ax, and his wife Barbara.
 When he was about seven, his parents divorced and his mother remarried, and the young Brian took his stepfather's name, Keating.
 He was out of contact with his father for the next 15 years, reconnecting only when he was a graduate student.
 Keating grew up in Dobbs Ferry, New York.
 He has three brothers.
 Kevin, Nick and Shaya.

-As a youth, Keating was born to Jewish parents, but they divorced and his mother married a Catholic.
-He became a member of the Catholic Church, although he has reported that his mother and father were non-observant Jews.
-He later became an atheist, and subsequently he became Jewishly observant, currently describing himself as a "practicing devout agnostic".
+Keating was born to Jewish parents, but they divorced and his mother married a Catholic.
+He became a member of the Catholic Church, although his mother and father were non-observant Jews.
+He later became an atheist, and subsequently he became an observant Jew, currently describing himself as a "practicing devout agnostic".

 As well as a cosmologist, he is a pilot with a multi-engine turbine license.
 He was a trustee of Math for America, San Diego in 2006–2014, Angel Flight West in 2010–2015, and the National Museum of Mathematics in 2014–2017.
 He is currently a trustee of San Diego Air & Space Museum since 2013, and is on the Ruben H. Fleet Museum advisory council since 2017.